Analgesia Standard Treatment Guidelines for Rats

 Examples:

-- Subcutaneous implants with undermining (i.e. implants/pumps)
+- Subcutaneous implants with undermining (i.e., large implants/pumps)

 - Large biopsies

-- Small incision abdominal surgeries (i.e. ovariectomies, castrations, kidney capsule implants)
+- Small incision abdominal surgeries (i.e., ovariectomies, castrations, kidney capsule implants)

 - Orthopedic procedures (i.e., small joint defects)